"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 A study looking at a questionnaire about bowel function after surgery for rectal cancer

-This study is looking at how useful a new questionnaire is to look at bowel function after surgery for cancer of the rectum (back passage).
+This study looked at how useful a new questionnaire was to look at bowel function after surgery for cancer of the rectum (back passage).

 Having surgery to remove cancer of the rectum can have a major impact on how your bowels work.
 This can affect your

-This study will compare this questionnaire with a similar one to find out how well it works.
+This study compared this questionnaire with a similar one to find out how well it worked.

 How to join a clinical trial